 Which licenses you can publish under.

 Gold OA means that the final published version of your article (or Version of Record) is permanently and freely available online for anyone, anywhere to read.
 An article publishing charge (APC) is usually applicable if you publish gold OA.

 Choose Open with Taylor & Francis and view all the gold open access options available to you.

 A repository is a digital platform used to host and preserve scholarly outputs.
 If you’re based at a research institution, you’re probably required to place a version of your article in their repository.
 If your article has been published gold open access in a Taylor & Francis journal you can deposit a PDF of the Version of Record in the repository as soon as it’s published.

 How do I know my open access journal is high quality?

-One of the concerns sometimes raised about OA is that journals might be unreliable.
+One of the concerns sometimes raised about open access is that journals might be unreliable.
 There is a fear that peer review, the process which underpins research integrity, might be missing from open access publishing.
-While you should be aware there are some open access journals which do not follow the highest standards, most OA titles provide a trustworthy service for authors and readers.
+While you should be aware there are some open access journals which do not follow the highest standards, most open access titles provide a trustworthy service for authors and readers.

 The Taylor & Francis commitment to peer review quality